JasonGon/The-Financial-Dilemma/README.md

 # Credits:

+This game was created in a visual novel engine known as Renpy.

 While the art, story, and game script were done by me, the music was not.
 All music present in this game is royalty free and by Kevin MacLeod.

+In addition, a lot of the game's files were created upon making a new project in Renpy.
+The main files I actually worked on were script.rpy (for the game script) and options.rpy (to edit a few of the default options)